 With our increasing awareness on detrimental environmental effects of current waste disposal methods, there is a significant onus of accountability for effective waste management.

-Realizing the need to overcome current challenges on waste management, CII- Godrej GBC is organizing the 9th Edition of “Waste Management Summit 2018”.
+Realizing the need to overcome current challenges on waste management, CII- Godrej GBC is organizing the 9th Edition of “Waste & Resource Management Summit 2018”.
 The summit is one of the flagship events of CII, providing an excellent platform for all stakeholders to address various issues and challenges of waste management, acclimatize new concepts as well as facilitating new business opportunities.

 CII is working on an initiative to facilitate use of urban & industrial waste as Alternate Fuel & Raw Materials (AFR) in Indian cement industry.
 Indian Cement industry emitted 137 million tonnes of CO2, which is equal to 7% of India’s total man made emissions and AFR utilization is identified as one of the key lever to reduce carbon emissions in Indian cement industry.